MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

     > _**Tip**: Verifying in the eventstream confirms events are flowing to the destination.
 The preview may cache — refresh pulls the latest sample._

     In this exercise, you've created a very simple eventstream that captures real-time data and loads it into a table.
-In a real solution, you'd typically add transformations to aggregate the data over temporal windows (for example, to capture the average price of each stock over five-minute periods).
+In a real solution, you'd typically add transformations to aggregate the data over temporal windows (for example, to capture the average number of taxi pickups over five-minute periods).

     Now let's explore how you can query and analyze the captured data.